Loading organizations...

 Key people at Raised.

-Raised was founded by Artem Bezrukov (Co-Founder).
+Raised was founded in 2022 by Artem Bezrukov (Co-Founder).

 Raised does not appear as a specific investment firm or portfolio company in major rankings of private equity, growth equity, or venture capital entities.
 Search results highlight top firms by capital raised, such as KKR ($117.9 billion over five years), EQT ($113.3 billion), and TPG ($72.6 billion), but none match "Raised" exactly[1][2].
 It may refer to the general concept of capital raising, where firms or startups secure external funds through equity, debt, or hybrids to fuel growth, as defined in investment guides[3][5][6].